CSE-583-Nitrogenous-Fate/Nitrogenous-Fate-Project/README.md

 ### Acknowledgements
 ---
-The NitrogenousFate Team would like to thank Dr. David Beck and Evan Komp from the University of Washington for their support, guidance, and feedback in the development of this package.
+The NitrogenousFate Team would like to thank Dr. David Beck, Evan Komp, and Nels Schimek from the University of Washington for their support, guidance, and feedback in the development of this package.